Financial Aid – FAQ

 Q. Do I have to report my stepparent's financial information?

-A. Yes, if the parent that you live with or that contributes over half of your support is remarried, you must report the stepparent's financial information also.
+A. Yes, if the parent that contributes over half of your support is remarried, you must send an email to invite that contributor to complete their portion of the FAFSA also.

 A. Contact the Financial Aid Office and request a Reduced Income Statement Form.
 Complete and submit the form, along with the appropriate documentation, to the Financial Aid Office for consideration.
 Often projected year income can be considered.
 These considerations are made at the family’s request and on a case by case basis.